meyer-cdtm/habit-tracker/README.md

 ### Onboarding Flow

+The onboarding experience is designed with a 4-step visual progress indicator:

+**Step 1: Goals** 🎯
-1. The chatbot greets you and asks about areas of your life you want to improve
+- The chatbot greets you and asks about areas of your life you want to improve

+**Step 2: Habits** ✨
+- The bot helps you articulate specific, actionable habits

+**Step 3: Details** 📋
-2. It asks follow-up questions to understand:
+- It asks follow-up questions to understand:
-   - Your specific goals
   - How frequently you want to track each habit (daily/weekly)
   - What time of day works best (morning/afternoon/evening/anytime)

+**Step 4: Review** ✅
-3. As the chatbot identifies habits, they appear in a preview card at the bottom
+- As the chatbot identifies habits, they appear in a preview card at the bottom
-4. Once you're satisfied, click "Start Tracking These Habits" to begin
+- Review your habits and click "Start Tracking These Habits" to begin

+### Voice & Chat Modes

+The app offers two distinct onboarding experiences:

+#### Chat Mode (Default)
+- Text-based conversation with GPT-4o-mini
+- Type your responses using the keyboard
+- Perfect for detailed, thoughtful responses
+- Works with just an OpenAI API key

+#### Voice Mode
+- Tap the **phone icon** 📞 to switch to voice mode
+- **Call-like interface** with real-time voice AI
+- Features:
+  - Large animated avatar that responds to voice
+  - Call controls: mute, speaker, end call
+  - Live transcription display (optional)
+  - Real-time conversation with natural speech
+  - Automatic step progression
+- Powered by VAPI for human-like voice interactions
+- Tap "Switch to Chat" to return to text mode anytime

 ### Tracking Habits